-For some reason this year’s birthday hit me much harder than my 40th.
-The night before my birthday, I laid in bed contemplating what it meant to turn 43, and what my life accomplishments were so far. what did I truly learn throughout my life’s adventures and struggles, and most of all, am I happy?
+For some reason, this year’s birthday hit me much harder than my 40th.
+The night before my birthday, I laid in bed contemplating what it meant to turn 43 and my life accomplishments so far.
+What did I truly learn throughout my life’s adventures and struggles, and most of all, am I happy?

-It was around two years ago when the trigger to answer all these questions started to come together.
-You see, as one of the official spokespersons of the company I work for, and being a marketer by profession, I get asked to speak in various forums, and since I am an avid reader of self development topics, I try to use as many opportunities as possible to share my learnings with others.
+Around two years ago, the trigger to answer all these questions started to come together.
+You see, as one of the official spokespersons of the company I work for, and being a marketer by profession, I get asked to speak in various forums, and since I am an avid reader of self-development topics, and I try to use as many opportunities as possible to share my learnings with others.
 The more forums I spoke at, the better I developed my material.
-I would combine both my marketing skills and knowledge of how people could better themselves and their lives.
+I would combine my marketing skills and knowledge of how people can improve themselves and their lives.

-One of the main lessons they teach you in any self-development course, is that once you attend a course or read a book, you need to share the learning with others.
-This will help make the new knowledge resonate more in your subconscious, and you will then capture the learning experience much better than just by reading it.
-Ironically, while have been reading into self development topics for almost ten years, I have only been presenting my learnings in public venues in the past two years, hence its only during the past year or so that I started to grasp my own teachings and adapt them into my own life.
+One of the main lessons they teach you in any self-development course is that once you attend a course or read a book, you must share the learning with others.
+This will help make the new knowledge resonate more in your subconscious, and you will then capture the learning experience much better than just reading it.
+Ironically, while I have been reading into self-development topics for almost ten years, I have only presented my learnings in public venues in the past two years.
+So it’s only during the past year that I started to grasp my teachings and adapt them to my life.
 Some of the main ideas that I have truly adapted are:

-- Appreciate where you are in life, even if its still not where you want to be, for every season has its purpose.
-Note that happiness is not a destination, rather it’s the journey itself and the ability to enjoy every part of it.
-It’s all about being self aware of where you are and why, for everything happens for a reason.
+- Appreciate where you are in life, even if it’s still not where you want to be, for every season has its purpose.
+Note that happiness is not a destination; it’s the journey itself and the ability to enjoy every part of it.
+It’s all about being self-aware of where and why you are there, for everything happens for a reason.

 - In life, make sure you (play to win), and don’t just (play not to lose).
-We all have a choice on how to lead our lives, either to live in our comfort zones where its always safe and secure, yet nothing happens there; or in the accomplishment zone where we would live an adventurous life, filled with success stories and achieved dreams.
+We all have a choice on how to lead our lives, either to live in our comfort zones where it’s always safe and secure, yet nothing happens there or in the accomplishment zone where we would live an adventurous life filled with success stories and dreams.

-- Every experience you go through offers a lesson, make sure you learn it, otherwise the experience will repeat itself.
-Its true, life will make us live some experiences more than once because we did not learn the lesson the first time, and some times a few times.
-So make sure you always look for the learnings in everything you go through, as that will make you grow wiser and equip you with the right knowledge for the next stage in you life.
+- Every experience you go through offers a lesson; make sure you learn it; otherwise, the experience will repeat itself.
+True life will make us live some experiences more than once because we did not understand the lesson the first time, and sometimes a few times.
+So make sure you always look for the learnings in everything you go through, as that will make you grow wiser and equip you with the proper knowledge for the next stage in your life.

-And if you are a follower of my blog posts, you are probably waiting for my movie references that I usually use in my posts, so here it is.
-In one of 2015 most beautiful movies (in my opinion), “The Age of Adeline” the lead character, Adeline, played by the beautiful Blake Lively, is in a scene with the lead male character, Ellis, whom she is supposedly falling in love with.
-In the scene she says to him “tell me something that I can hold on to forever and never let go.” and he replies back saying “let go”.
+And if you are a follower of my blog posts, you are probably waiting for the movie references that I usually use in my posts, so here it is.
+In one of 2015 most beautiful movies (in my opinion), “The Age of Adeline,” the lead character, Adeline, played by the beautiful Blake Lively, is in a scene with the lead male character, Ellis, whom she is supposedly falling in love with him.
+In the scene, she tells him, “tell me something that I can hold on to forever and never let go.”
+He replies, “let go.”
 That two-words statement is so powerful and yet so simple.
-It holds in its meaning, the answer to many of excess baggage that we carry on our back throughout the years with that simple fear of letting it all down, because of the (what if) factor.
-The movie is about someone who lived many long years, but without really having a life.
-Hence our lives are not only measured by how many years we live, or how old we are, rather its more by the memories we create and the experiences we live.
+In fear of letting it all down because of the (what if) factor, we carry lots of excess baggage throughout the years.
+The movie is about someone who lived many long years without having a life.
+Hence our lives are not only measured by how many years we live or how old we are; instead, more by the memories we create and the experiences we live.

-“Let go” might sound too obvious, but in reality its not.
+“Let go” might sound too obvious, but it’s not.
 We as humans tend to cling to what hurts us, hoping somehow that things will sort themselves out and that we will be able to solve that issue as if nothing ever happened.
-In most cases, we end up carrying an excess baggage on our backs for many years with no outcome except the pain of the weight.
-Letting go in its essence is surrendering to God’s will, with a strong faith and belief that he knows best and thus his decision is better for us.
-I can hear many of you saying that we all believe in God’s will, one way or another, but in reality we don’t to the level we should.
-We usually try to work things in our own way, and if we fail or no longer able to get it right, we pray for God to intervene, asking him for help.
-We tend to forget that he was there all along watching, and waiting for us to finally realize that we need him in every step of the way, in good times and bad.
-This does not mean we don’t give it our best shot or strive to do more, on the contrary, it means exactly that, with a hint of faith added to the mix, we should always trust that God will always give us what is best for us, not what we think is best for us.
-If we truly believe that, then no matter what happen, we will always be at peace, simply because we would know that it is for our own good.
-I know this is easier said than done, as in many cases, letting go is hard, for it is usually means choosing between what you want and what is best for you on the long term.
-Hence, we are wired to be more attached to what we want, or think we want, on the short term.
+In most cases, we carry excess baggage on our backs for many years with no outcome except the pain of the weight.
+Letting go, in its essence, is surrendering to God’s will, with a strong faith and belief that he knows best and, thus, his decision is better for us.
+I can hear many of you saying that we all believe in God’s will, one way or another, but in reality, we don’t to the level we should.
+We usually try to work things out in our own way, and if we fail or can no longer get it right, we pray for God to intervene, asking him for help.
+We tend to forget that he was there all along, watching and waiting for us to finally realize that we need him every step of the way, in good times and bad.
+This does not mean we don’t give it our best shot or strive to do more; on the contrary, it means exactly that, with a hint of faith added to the mix, we should always trust that God will always give us what is best for us, not what we think is best for us.
+If we truly believe that, no matter what happens, we will always be at peace, simply because we know it is for our own good.
+I know this is easier said than done, as in many cases, letting go is hard, for it usually means choosing between what you want and what is best for you in the long term.
+Hence, we are wired to be more attached to what we want, or think we want, in the short term.

-In Islam, and most other religions and faiths, we attract to our lives what we truly feel (the law of attraction), hence when we truly believe that no matter what happens that God will give us what is best for us, then we will get that, and when we believe we don’t deserve the best, we will simply not get it.
-It ties in with what we call today being positive to attract positivity and when negative, we attract more negativity.
+In Islam and most other religions and faiths, we attract to our lives what we truly feel (the law of attraction); hence, when we truly believe that no matter what happens, God will give us what is best for us, then we will get that.
+We will simply not get it when we believe we don’t deserve the best.
+It ties in with what we call today being positive to attract positivity, and when negative, we attract more negativity.

-Personally, I have really fully learned this concept in the past year, and since then I can really say that my life has dramatically improved.
-To let-go is to accept where you are in life and to live in the moment, making sure you really live it with all what it has to offer, and not live from the side bench where you don’t get to play, but only to watch others play/live.
+Personally, I have really learned this concept in the past year, and since then, I can really say that my life has dramatically improved.
+To let go is to accept where you are in life and live in the moment, making sure you really live it with all it has to offer, and not live from the side bench where you don’t get to play but only to watch others play/live.

-By the end of 2015, I set my resolutions for the new year, but I made a commitment with myself this time (unlike past years) that I will do whatever it takes to live by my resolutions, and of course I also made sure that they are three only and achievable.
+By the end of 2015, I set my resolutions for the new year, but I committed myself this time (unlike past years) that I would do whatever it took to live by my resolutions, and of course, I also made sure that they are three only and achievable.

 - Make working out part of my daily routine and not an item on my To-Do list.

-- Spend more money on new experience vs new possessions.
+- Spend more money on new experiences vs. new possessions.

 - Finish my first book.

-What I am sharing here might not be a revelation or the secret of happiness to many of you, but it was my own revelation that made me wake up and see my life more clearly.
+What I am sharing here might not be a revelation or the secret of happiness to many of you, but my own revelation made me wake up and see my life more clearly.